 You can run short-running jobs on elastic container instances to avoid resource wastes and reduce computing costs.
 This topic describes how to use an elastic container instance to run jobs.

-Many Kubernetes clusters support multiple types of online and offline workloads.
-Due to the traffic fluctuations of online workloads and the variable start time points of offline computation tasks, resource demands vary between peaks and valleys.
-For example, many enterprises perform dense computing on weekends and during the middle and end of each month.
-A large amount of computing power is required in these periods to cope with burst computing resource demands.
+Many Kubernetes clusters must concurrently support a variety of online and offline workloads.
+The traffic volume of online workloads fluctuates and the amount of time required to complete offline workloads is unpredictable, which causes resource demands to vary with time.
+For example, many enterprises perform intensive computing on weekends and in the middle and end of each month, and their demands on computing resources increase sharply during these periods.

 Typically, a Kubernetes cluster uses an autoscaler to scale out temporary nodes until all pods are scheduled.
 It takes about 2 minutes to deploy a temporary node.
 After the pods are scheduled and start to run, the temporary nodes are automatically released.
 In this scale-out mode, a pod must wait 2 or more minutes before it can be scheduled.

 In this scenario, we recommend that you use elastic container instances to run jobs.
 You can connect elastic container instances to Kubernetes clusters by deploying virtual nodes.
 Elastic container instances can be started within seconds and scale out on demand to make Kubernetes clusters more elastic.
 You do not need to estimate the traffic volume of your business or reserve idle resources before you use elastic container instances to run jobs.
 This ensures that your business needs are met and reduces your use and O&M costs.

 If you use Service for Kubernetes (ACK) clusters, you must deploy virtual nodes within the clusters.
 Then, you can create elastic container instances on the virtual nodes to run jobs.